 It’s true that irresponsible co-sleeping can lead to accidents and even deaths, with suffocation and strangulation topping the list of potential dangers.

-These are examples of people not knowing, or being irresponsible, in the ways they go about co-sleeping.
+These are always examples of people not knowing, or being irresponsible, in the ways they go about co-sleeping.

 But as Professor McKenna said: